 The buoyant and sentimental compositions of unification as experienced by children are detailed with care and painted in expressive, saccharine, tones—in stark contrast with the bright bands of red and black the artist uses to capture the intensity of DPRK children and North Korean culture of conformity.

 The fascistic salute of uniformed pioneer children in Scenery (2010) is perhaps the most unsettling of these images.
 Initially, its subjects appear identical or even a single figure reproduced across a canvas.
-However, as you linger on the figures, tiny variations in their expressions, the shapes of their ties and open mouths become just discernible enough to conjure the eerie specter of a choreographer.
+However, as you linger on the figures, tiny variations in their expressions, the shapes of their ties and open mouths become just discernible enough to conjure the eerie spectre of a choreographer.

 “When I was in North Korea, I was happy as it was,” Sun Mu says of his time as a propaganda artist for the regime.
 “But now that I'm outside of North Korea, I realize that I actually used these children I was drawing back then as propaganda.”